 Andy coughed, hastily.
 "I just hope that Glenn's alright..."

 "He'll land on his feet.
 Glenn knows how to cover his ass... you talk to him a month from now and he'll tell you this split was his idea, all along... it’s not as if he’s been Faithful Freddie all these years…"

 "Just come with me," she shushed him as they reached the stairwell, reaching across to flick his credentials so the holograms glimmered in the faint, green fluorescence.
 "VIP pass!"

 At the top of the stairs, he followed her across the back of the stage, past the podium...
-Andy found himself almost staring up Rayna's pink skirt, her ponderous thighs planted into the planks like a stout pair of German oaks.
+Andy found himself almost staring up Rayna's pink skirt, her ponderous thighs planted into the planks like a pair of stout German oaks.

 "Coming?"
 Anne said, extending her hand as a security guard, noting Andy's credentials, nodded respectfully.
 He mounted the steps to the VIP bleachers slowly and Anne led him to the very top row of seats; three of which were empty, still bearing the stickers "Glenn Savitt", "Anne Kazelka" and "Paul Rinker" as the crowd shouted themselves hoarse, chanting "Catfish!
 Catfish!" and an absurdly tiny figure under an oversized hat emerged from a tunnel at the far, opposite end of Masty Hall.

 VIEW CURRENT COLUMN by JACK "CATFISH" PARNELL...
 "ENTROPY and RENAISSANCE"

 Go to the Generisis HOMEPAGE, at which useful information might be obtained!

 Check out the unique Generisis LINKS and REFERENCES!